Talon Stormbringer, Volume 1

 “As does yours, Viland Shadowbreaker.”

-Talon had hoped to keep his name to himself, refusing to give it to anyone on arriving in Talendor, twin to the kingdom’s capital, Illiandor, across Arcyndl Bay.
-Someone had seen the jhaikan claw from the beast who’d killed his parents around his neck, and called him Talon.
+Talon had hoped to keep his name to himself while in Talendor, a city that was twin to the kingdom’s capital, Illiandor, across the bay.
+Beyond that lay Nybor, where he’d lived with his parents until a jhaikan killed them; Talon had killed the beast and taken a claw to remember them by, then fled the memories.
+Someone had since seen the claw around his neck and called him Talon.
 The name had stuck, but he should’ve dropped the surname.
 Too late now.
 He had no family left in Nybor, and the brotherhood of knights to which his father had belonged didn’t need to know about the dishonor he had brought upon his father by stealing for a living.
 Hopefully they’d never find out.

 He asked the wizard, “If you need someone brave, why not send your pet jhaikan from the courtyard?”